Career & Job Placement Services

 HCC - SOUTHWEST CAMPUSSouthwest College Career & Job Placement Services

 WEST LOOP CAMPUS

 5601 WEST LOOP SOUTH

 HOUSTON, TEXAS 77081

 About the staff

-Career planning and Resources consist of professionals with extensive experience and expertise in career planning, development, and coaching; along with employment and internship management.
-The CPR Staff seeks to empower and encourage students and alumni to reach their fullest potential and career aspirations.
+Career & Job Placement Services consist of professionals with extensive experience and expertise in career planning, development, and coaching; along with employment and internship management.
+The Career & Job Placement Services Staff seeks to empower and encourage students and alumni to reach their fullest potential and career aspirations.

 These professionals effectively connect students to and offer the following services: career assessments, educational planning for careers, job readiness workshops (resume writing, interview coaching, dress for success, etc.), on-line job data bank, internship placement, job fairs, on-campus recruitment, and more.